metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 You can use another port than 3000 by setting the `MB_JETTY_PORT` [environment variable](./environment-variables.md) before running the jar.

 Note that in the default configuration Metabase will use a local H2 database for storing all its own application data.
-This is meant for simple evaluations or personal use, so if you want to run Metabase in production we recommend you [migrate away from H2](./migrating-from-h2.md).
+This default is meant for simple evaluation or personal use.
+If you want to run Metabase in production we recommend you [migrate away from H2](./migrating-from-h2.md).

 ## Production installation

 The steps are the same as above with one important difference: if you want to run Metabase in production, you'll want to use a production-ready database to store your Metabase application data.
-Here are some [databases we recommend](migrate-from-h2.md#databases-we-recommend-for-storing-your-metabase-application-data).
+Here are some [databases we recommend](migrating-from-h2.md#databases-we-recommend-for-storing-your-metabase-application-data).

-For example, say you want to use PostgreSQL.
+For example, say you want to use [PostgreSQL](https://www.postgresql.org/).
 You would get a PostgreSQL service up and running and create a database:

 ```
 createdb metabaseappdb
 ```

 You can all your app DB whatever you want.
-No need to create any tables, Metabase will do that for you.
-You'll just need to set environment-variables so Metabase knows how to connect to your database.
+And there's no need to create any tables in that database; Metabase will do that for you.
+You'll just need to set environment variables so Metabase knows how to connect to your database.

-You'll create a directory for your Metabase like in the steps listed above for the [Local installation](#local-installation), but when it's time to run the `java -jar` command to start up the JAR, you need to include some environment variables to tell Metabase how to connect to the `metabaseappdb` you created.
+You'll create a directory for your Metabase like in the steps listed above for the [Local installation](#local-installation), but when it's time to run the `java -jar` command to start up the JAR, you'll prefix the command with some environment variables to tell Metabase how to connect to the `metabaseappdb` you created:

-You can prefix the `java -jar metabase.jar` command with these environment variables like so:

 ```
 export MB_DB_TYPE=postgres